Dissurender/overly-dressed/README.md

 * Probabably a lot more!

 # Setup
+# Backend
 * Make sure you have Node installed.
 * Run npm install
 * Reference the .env.example file to setup the environment variables.
 Then put your .env in the backend/config
-* Pre-populate the data by running the seeders.
+* Pre-populate the data by running npm run seed.
 * Run the tests with npm test
 * Run the server with npm start